Nocturna Artificialia: Themes

 There are many different themes seen throughout the short film.
 These themes include "impressions of a man, a tram and an unidentified city at night (the opening titles identify a specific Brussels street, but the ambiance seems East European)."
 Much of it seems to be a dream that comes from his fixation with specific objects on the tram.
 There is a more general view of the streets he wanders at night, but even when he seems to wake up at the end of the film (after experiencing some kind of revelation), he finds tramlines running through the middle of his room.
 Everything in the film is glimpsed and only half-heard by sound and music, as there is no dialogue.
 Suspense is created through movement of the tram and (sometimes awkward) angles of the camera.
 The film tends to shift focus with continuous shadows moving across things around the man's apartment and the tram itself.
 This personifies the objects by giving them a somewhat eerie life.
 Religious imagery can also be seen as a theme in the film.
 At one point the tram passes through the inside of a cathedral, "and then down a street named after the Crucifixion, but these elements seem as half-awake and half-remembered as everything else.
 Despite being presented in multiple languages (Polish, English, German and French), the eight inter-titles are calculatedly cryptic It's a Surrealist film in the term's original sense - in that its imaginary landscape is equally populated by conscious and unconscious elements and little distinction is drawn between them."

 Release details

-This short film in color, with some parts in black and white, was originally released in a 16mm format by the British Film Institute Production Board.
+This short film in colour, with some parts in black and white, was originally released in a 16mm format by the British Film Institute Production Board.
 The film was released in 1979 and is 21 minutes long.